-Prerequisite: MTH 178 and 179
+Prerequisite: MTH 178 and 179 5 hours per week (5-0)

 This is first-semester college calculus of one variable.
 Topics include limits, continuity, derivatives, applications of derivatives, elementary integration, and applications of integration.
 This course transfers to four-year institutions.
+A graphing calculator is required for this course.
+Consult the time schedule for current brand and model.